-PRIMARY.
-Carriers with Program claims expense of \$100 million or more in contract (calendar) year 2005 must meet all the requirements in the chart below for the financial reporting option they have selected.
-Appendix A lists the carrier determined to be subject to primary audit coverage for 2006.
+PRIMARY carriers with Program claims expenses of \$120 million or more in contract (calendar) year 2007 must meet all the requirements in the chart below for the financial reporting option they have selected.
+Appendix A lists the projected carriers determined to be subject to primary audit coverage for FY 2008.

-SECONDARY.
-Carriers with Program claims expense of less than \$100 million in contract (calendar) year 2005 are required to meet requirements 1 through 4 below for the financial reporting option they have selected.
-Carriers not listed on Appendix A are deemed to be subject to secondary audit coverage for 2006.
-The OPM contracting officer may select carriers with claims expenses below the \$100 million threshold to perform the agreed-upon procedures and submit a corrective action plan (items 5 and 6, below); the selected carriers will be notified in writing by the contracting officer.
+SECONDARY carriers with Program claims expenses of less than \$120 million in contract (calendar) year 2007 are required to meet requirements 1 through 8 below for the financial reporting option they have selected.
+Carriers not listed on Appendix A are deemed to be subject to secondary audit coverage for FY 2008.
+The OPM contracting officer may select carriers with claims expenses below the \$120 million threshold to perform the agreed-upon procedures and submit a corrective action plan (items 11 and 12, below); the selected carriers will be notified in writing by the contracting officer.